Filming in Hungary

 Vajna and the Hungarian Film Industry

-Vajna is significant among the many other Hollywood filmmakers of Hungarian origins, because he never forgot his roots and always kept it part of his personality.
-Whenever he had an opportunity, he supported Hungary’s film industry with his knowledge or by bringing American productions here.
-Right after the political change, he founded InterCom, Hungary’s leading film distribution company of Hollywood films.
+Among the many Hollywood filmmakers of Hungarian origin, Andy Vajna stands out for never forgetting his roots and integrating them into his identity.
+Whenever he had the chance, he supported Hungary’s film industry—either by sharing his expertise or by bringing American productions to the country.
+Following the political changes in Hungary, he founded InterCom, which became the leading distributor of Hollywood films in the country.

-He was determined to prove to the Hungarian film industry, that even with Hungarian actors, creators and crew, it was possible to create blockbuster movies similar to those in Hollywood.
-To prove his point, he produced his first Hungarian movie in 1997, called Out of Order that became one of Hungary’s most successful comedies.
-At the beginning of his working process he was looking for the right story, which he finally found when he saw Ray Cooney’s play in a theater.
-By the end of that evening he had already bought its rights and within a year the movie was in the cinemas, a perfect example of how driven and enthusiastic he Vajna could be.
-He produced other Hungarian films as well like Children of Glory which is about a love story during the 1956 revolution, the one after which he had to emigrate.
-The premier of the movie was scheduled to celebrate the 50th anniversary of the historic event and was awarded critical and public acclaim.
+Vajna was determined to demonstrate that Hungarian actors, creators, and crews could produce blockbuster movies comparable to those made in Hollywood.
+To prove his point, he produced his first Hungarian film in 1997, Out of Order, which became one of the country’s most successful comedies.
+From the outset, Vajna sought the perfect story, which he discovered in a Ray Cooney play performed in a theater.
+By the end of that same evening, he had purchased the rights, and within a year, the film was in cinemas—a testament to his drive and enthusiasm.
+Vajna also produced other Hungarian films, including Children of Glory, a poignant love story set during the 1956 revolution, the very event that had forced him to emigrate.
+The film premiered to commemorate the revolution’s 50th anniversary, earning critical and public acclaim.

 ISTVÁN SZABÓ, Academy Award Winning Director

-István Szabó, who was born in 1938 in Hungary, is a film director and screenwriter, most famous for his film Mephisto (1981) which won the Academy Award for Best Foreign Language film.
+István Szabó, born in 1938 in Hungary, is an acclaimed film director and screenwriter, best known for his Academy Award-winning film Mephisto (1981), which won the Oscar for Best Foreign Language Film.

-During WW II, Szabó and his family were chased by the Nazis but he managed to survive by hiding in an orphanage.
-It is no surprise that the most common topic of his films are political conflicts and Central Europe’s history.
+During World War II, Szabó and his family were pursued by the Nazis, but he survived by hiding in an orphanage.
+Unsurprisingly, many of his films explore themes of political conflict and the history of Central Europe.

 István Szabó with Klaus Maria Brandauer at the 1982 Oscars